 Day 3: Tokyo

-- Learn the ancient art of samurai with a sword demonstration in Tokyo’s Samurai Museum.
+- Learn the ancient art of samurai and have the chance to see a sword demonstration in Tokyo’s Samurai Museum.

 - Optional: Robot show experience in the evening.
 (7000 JPY)

 Day 4: Tokyo

 - Kick off the morning with a trip to the Imperial Palace’s gardens, and marvel at the grandeur on show.